aparrish/treestr/README.md

     $ pip install git+https://github.com/aparrish/treestr#egg=treestr

-Not putting this on PyPI until it actually works.
+Not putting this on PyPI until I'm convinced it actually has utility for anyone other than me.

 ##Compatibility